Treats high blood pressure and congestive heart failure (CHF). Also reduces the risk of death from a heart attack. This medicine is a beta-blocker.

 How to Store and Dispose of This Medicine

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 - Ask your pharmacist, doctor, or health caregiver about the best way to dispose of any outdated medicine or medicine no longer needed.

 - Keep all medicine away from children and never share your medicine with anyone.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using any other heart medicine such as amiodarone (Cordarone®), clonidine (Catapres®), diltiazem (Cardizem®), propafenone (Rythmol®), quinidine, or verapamil (Calan®).
-Tell your doctor if you are also using cyclosporine (Gengraf®, Neoral®, Sandimmune®), digoxin (Digitek®, Lanoxin®), fluconazole (Diflucan®), fluoxetine (Prozac®), paroxetine (Paxil®), reserpine (Serpalan®), rifampin (Rifadin®), or a stomach medicine (such as cimetidine, Tagamet®).
+- Make sure your doctor knows if you are also using any other heart medicine such as amiodarone (Cordarone®), clonidine (Catapres®), diltiazem (Cardizem®), propafenone (Rythmol®), quinidine, or verapamil (Calan®, Isoptin®, Verelan®).
+Tell your doctor if you are also using cyclosporine (Gengraf®, Neoral®, Sandimmune®), digoxin (Digitek®, Lanoxin®), fluconazole (Diflucan®), fluoxetine (Prozac®), paroxetine (Paxil®), reserpine (Serpalan®), rifampin (Rifadin®, Rimactane®), or a stomach medicine (such as cimetidine, Tagamet®).

 - Make sure your doctor knows if you are also using an MAO inhibitor (MAOI) such as Eldepryl®, Marplan®, Nardil®, or Parnate®.
-Tell your doctor if you are also using a diabetes medicine such as glyburide, insulin, metformin, Actos®, Glucophage®, Glucotrol®, or Glucovance®) or a numbing medicine (such as cyclopropane, ether, trichloroethylene, or Trimar®).
+Tell your doctor if you are also using a diabetes medicine (such as glyburide, insulin, metformin, Actos®, Glucophage®, Glucotrol®, or Glucovance®) or a numbing medicine (such as cyclopropane, ether, trichloroethylene, or Trimar®).

 Warnings While Using This Medicine